HKUST-Aerial-Robotics/FUEL/README.md

 __News:__

+- Feb 24, 2023: the code for multi-UAV exploration is released! check [this link](https://github.com/SYSU-STAR/RACER).
 - Aug 24, 2021: The CPU-based simulation is released, CUDA is no longer required.
 Richer exploration environments are provided.

 **FUEL** is a powerful framework for **F**ast **U**AV **E**xp**L**oration.